loicalleyne/bodkin/README.md

 # Bodkin
-Go library for decoding generic map values and native Go structures to Apache Arrow.
+Go library for generating schemas and decoding generic map values and native Go structures to Apache Arrow.

+The goal is to provide a useful toolkit to make it easier to use Arrow, and by extension Parquet.

 ## Features

-- Convert a structured input (json string or []byte, Go struct or map[string]any) into an Apache Arrow schema
+- Converts a structured input (json string or []byte, Go struct or map[string]any) into an Apache Arrow schema
+- Supports nested types
-- Evolve the schema with new fields by providing new inputs
+- Automatically evolves the Arrow schema with new fields when providing new inputs
-- Convert schema field types when to accept evolving input schemas
+- Converts schema field types when unifying schemas to accept evolving input data
-- Track the changes to the schema
+- Tracks changes to the schema

 ## 🚀 Install